-6.14 Rome Trip
+6.16 Rome Trip

 All students in Grades 7 and 8 are invited to participate in a Rome Tour which occurs over Spring Break on alternate years.
-This trip is aligned with the current MB Social Studies curriculum and explores our roots as Catholics as well as giving vibrancy to our Faith.
-It allows us to visit the homeland of our school Patron, St. Charles Borromeo, and enables students to further develop their leadership skills.
+This trip is aligned with the current MB Social Studies curriculum and explores our roots as Catholics as well as giving vibrancy to our faith.
+It allows us to visit the homeland of our school patron, St. Charles Borromeo, and enables students to further develop their leadership skills.
 More information will be provided throughout the year.
-The next scheduled tour is March 2023.
+The next scheduled tour is March 2025.

-6.15 Middle Years Structure
+6.17 Middle Years Structure (Grades 7 & 8)

 We believe that school programming should reflect and support the Middle Years students' growth and development, by offering programming that is different from that of the younger grade levels.
-In our Middle Years program, students rotate among teaching-area specialists, participate in Advisory Groups, take a leadership role in the school, attend overnight camps, and represent the school through a variety of interscholastic events.
+In our Middle Years program, students rotate among teaching-area specialists, participate in Advisory Groups, take a leadership role in the school, attend overnight camp, and represent the school through a variety of interscholastic events.

-Advisory Groups - Each year, the Middle Years students are grouped into small multi-grade groups and assigned to a particular staff Advisor.
-Throughout the year, the groups meet to discuss topics of common interest and to work together.
+Advisory Groups - Students in Grades 7 and 8 are assigned to a particular staff member.
+Throughout the year, groups will meet to discuss topics of common interest and to work together on Project 11.

-Homerooms - The students in Grades 6-8 are assigned to a Homeroom based on grade level.
-Students meet with their homeroom teacher each morning for prayer and announcements.
+Homerooms - Students meet with their homeroom teacher each morning for prayer morning announcements and attendance.

 Enrichment - Students participate in 3 enrichment courses each year.
 Enrichment course options change from year to year.
-Options have included: Song Lab, Coding, Cooking, STEM, Healthy Active Living, and Recorder.
+Options have included: Song Lab, Coding, Cooking, STEM, Healthy Active Living, Cheer, Art Exploration, Outdoor Education, Hockey, and Drama.